trevor-crypto/substrate-api-client/tutorials/README.md

 }
 ```

 If we now run the binary with `cargo run`, the metadata is printed to the terminal.
-The following exempt will be found along the metadata, which tells us that there is a `KittyModule` followed by
+The following exempt will be found along the metadata, which tells us that there is a `KittyPallet` followed by
 * `storage`: data that is stored on chain
 * `calls`: runtime functions that can be called from the outside and
 * `events`: callbacks that are fired from the runtime that a client can subscribe to